 Truth doesn’t arrive.
 It returns.

-Again and again—until we’re ready to remember what we already knew.
+Again and again—until we’re ready to remember, what we made ourselves forget.

 — Daniel Charles Cohen Sr.